 Our research addresses the high and rising electricity consumption of information and communication technologies (ICT), which consume as much as 7% of global electricity (Andrae 2020).
-Given that globally about 80% of electricity comes from fossil fuels, this means that ICT is responsible for 2.7% to 3.3% of global greenhouse gases (Lorincz et al. 2019, Belkhir & Elmeligi 2018).
+Given that globally about 79% of electricity comes from fossil fuels, this means that ICT is responsible for 3.3% to 3.8% of global greenhouse gases (Belkhir and Elmeligi 2018, Cisco 2020b, Bordage 2019).

 Streaming media – video on demand (e.g. Netflix, Crave), porn, YouTube, games, video conferencing, etc. – contributes more than any other sector to this increase (Cisco 2020).
-People are streaming video at higher volumes and higher definition, and media and telecom corporations cheerfully encourage us to do so.
-The Covid-19 pandemic is accelerating this crisis, as people are stuck at home and seeking entertainment and relief.
+People are streaming video at higher volumes and higher definition, and media and telecom corporations cheerfully encourage us to do so for entertainment and relief.
 Meanwhile, what we might call “streaming impact denial” plays into the notion that online media are “virtual” and do not impact the environment.

 Unchecked, the carbon emissions resulting from ICT could exceed 14% of the 2016-level worldwide GHGE by 2040 (Belkhir & Elmeligi 2018, The Shift Project 2019).
 It is urgent to immediately reduce that figure, and the rising share of streaming media, through education and policy changes.

 Our research project, supported by the Social Sciences and Humanities Research Council of Canada Knowledge Synthesis grant program, “Living within the Earth’s Carrying Capacity," is complete.
-Please download the evidence brief and the full report.
+Please read the evidence brief and download the PDF of the full report.
 It's a gripping mystery story set in the labyrinthine world of ICT engineering!
 Includes recommendations for consumers, telecoms, governments, and more.

-- Laura U. Marks, School for the Contemporary Arts, Simon Fraser University
+Laura U. Marks, SFU School for the Contemporary Arts

-- Radek Przedpełski, postdoctoral fellow, School for the Contemporary Arts
+Radek Przedpełski, postdoctoral fellow, SFU School for the Contemporary Arts

-- Alejandro Rodriguez-Silva, PhD student, School of Engineering Science, Simon Fraser University
+Alejandro Rodriguez-Silva, PhD student, SFU School of Engineering Science

 - Critically assess engineering research on the environmental impact of ICT and streaming media, identify the most reliable results, and develop streaming media energy usage and carbon footprint calculator